July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Should I rent out my Long Beach home or sell it?

-It comes down to your goals and timeline.
-Selling converts appreciation into cash now; renting lets you compound cash flow, appreciation, and rent growth over years.
-With Long Beach's blended median rent at $2,188 and down 9.7% year over year, rent growth isn't your near-term tailwind, so whether renting pencils out depends on your specific mortgage, purchase price, and tax situation far more than city-level medians.
-Run the numbers with Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.
+The right answer depends on your timeline and financial goals: selling converts your appreciation into cash now, while renting builds cash flow and compounds equity over time.
+Long Beach's blended median rent is $2,182, and with rents down 5.87% over the past year, near-term cash flow projections should be stress-tested rather than assumed.
+Your mortgage balance, purchase price, and property taxes matter far more than city-wide medians, so run the actual numbers with Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.

 CA: DRE# 02089344